JahongLiu/Image-Classifier-Pytorch/README.md

 # Pytorch-Project
-Building a Neural Network with PyTorch in 15 Minutes
+Building a Neural Network with PyTorch.